Configuration

 Let's take a look at the available configuration options.
 The following example shows all settings with their default values:

-Note: For the most up-to-date configuration reference, please refer to the server.toml file in the project's repository.
+Note: For the most up-to-date configuration reference, please refer to the config.toml file in the project's repository.

 [data_maintenance.messages]